hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 We can do now some hands-on exercises:

 **Exercise1**:
+*Note: this first exercise can only be completed by users with the role of group manager*

-- Create the project group
+- Create the project group.
-- Give required permission
+- Give required permission.

 **Exercise2**:

-- Data upload and download through the mapping yoda.
+- Try to download one of the files.
-- Upload a data file via the portal.
+- Make a file called 'test.txt' on your pc and try to upload it via the portal.

 **Exercise3**: